-*** When it comes to Game Over Tattoo pricing, several things are taken into consideration.
-Size, design/detail, placement/location, time involved, color or no color, and also over all skill needed into the tattoo***
+*** When pricing, several things are taken into consideration.
+Size, design/detail, placement/location, time involved, color or no color, and also over all skill needed to do the tattoo***

-*** If you Have a budget to work with let us know and we will work with you***
+*** If you Have a budget to work with, let the artist know. ***

-Estimates can be given in store/over the phone, but will be roughly ball parked, once a design is figured out, only then, can a finally price be set.
+Estimates can be given, but will be roughly ball parked, once a design is figured out, only then, can a finally price be set.
 Keep in mind that different artist keep different rates/prices.
-Game Over Tattoo does have a store minimum $50 for tattoo's.
-Some artist, but not all, may require a deposit for a design and/or book and appointment.
-(This goes towards your tattoo and also shows that will not be wasting the artist time).
+A deposit is required for a design and/or to book an appointment with most artist.
+(This goes towards designing your tattoo, blocking off time for your tattoo & materials, etc).

 Commonly Asked Questions

 Q- Is there a problem with soaking in water after having a tattoo done?
-A- You should avoid spas, saunas, and hot tubs and pools for the first 10-14 days after having a tattoo done during the healing process. this includes bath's..... best bet.... showers.
+A- You should avoid spas, saunas, hot tubs, and pools for the first 10-14 days after having a tattoo done during the healing process.
+This includes bath's..... best bet.... showers.

 Q- Can I sunbathe/ tan after getting my tattoo?
 A- We recommend that you avoid exposing your tattoo to sun or tanning bed light while it is healing.
-Even after healing, frequent exposure to sunlight or UV rays can fade a tattoo slightly.
+Even after healing, frequent exposure to sunlight or UV rays can and will likely fade a tattoo.
+After the tattoo is healed, please use sunblock !!!
+You will get tan still, but this will help your tattoo longevity.

 Q- Does getting a tattoo hurt?
 A- In getting a tattoo, you are essentially having a very small needle repeatedly inserted into your skin.
 So, yes, this can cause an unpleasant feeling, yet some people are bothered much less by it than others.
 Another factor deals with where your tattoo is being done, as certain parts of your body are more sensitive than others.
 The main idea is this: the more relaxed you are the less you will feel.